Donald Trump’s historic second UK state visit: In pictures

 The timings were slightly behind schedule with Mr Trump stepping out of the helicopter at 12.16pm, behind the planned time of 11.55am.

-The prince and princess escorted the president and his wife the short walking distance to meet the King and Queen in front of the gable-ended Victoria House.
+The prince and princess escorted the president and his wife a short walking distance to meet the King and Queen in front of the gable-ended Victoria House.

 The unique setting, never used before at an incoming state visit in modern times, is just one of a number of flourishes being added to impress the controversial billionaire-turned politician, who sees the King as his "friend".